-The standard methods of communication that are widely used by managers and organizations across the world, are either written or oral methods.
+The standard methods of communication that are widely used by managers and organizations across the world are either written or oral methods.

-Apart from these two mechanisms, non verbal communication is another prominent method used to assess communication within the organization.
+Apart from these two mechanisms, non-verbal communication is another prominent method used to assess communication within the organization.

-Non verbal communication refers to the use of body language as a method of communication.
+Non-verbal communication refers to the use of body language as a method of communication.
 This method will include gestures, actions, physical appearance as well as facial appearance and attitude.

-Although most of these methods are still in use for a larger part of the organization, the usage of email and other electronic mediums as a method of communication has lessened the need for face to face communication.
+Although most of these methods are still in use for a larger part of the organization, the usage of e-mail and other electronic mediums as a method of communication has lessened the need for face-to-face communication.

-This sometimes leads to situations where both parties involved do not trust or comfortable with each other and also the messages can be easily misinterpreted.
+This sometimes leads to situations where both parties involved do not trust or feel comfortable with each other and also the messages can be easily misinterpreted.